 - Knowledge and experience in project management or multi-disciplined design and construction projects;

-- Experience in navigating difficult discussions and positions, including ability to adapt easily to the demands of multiple diverse situations, and operate effectively in the face of uncertainty and change;
+- Demonstrated ability to lead discussions to develop solutions on complex issues and ability to adapt easily to the demands of multiple diverse situations, and operate effectively in the face of uncertainty and change;

 - Ability to work independently as well as motivate others in a high-pressure environment with multiple assignments due within a tight timeframe;

 - Proven ability to identify problems, assess the accuracy and relevance of information, ability to generate and evaluate alternatives and to make recommendations;